PlayQ/d4s/vuepress/docs/docs/table-definition.md

   )
 ```

-## Define a table
-To define a table you must extend `TableDef` trait which has `table` and `ddl` values that describes the table.
+To define a table you must extend `TableDef` trait which has `table` and `ddl` values.
 In this particular case we have a SUPER-simple table without indexes
 and with `hash key` only.
 ```scala
 final class LadderTable(implicit meta: DynamoMeta) extends TableDef {